mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 The mechanism described differs from {{RFC7341}} as the DHCP client actually sends and receveis DHCP messages, whereas in {{RFC7341}} it only sends DHCPv6 messages.
-This opens for the possibility that DHCP messages will reach a DHCP server without using the 4o6RA.
+This makes it possible that DHCP messages could reach a DHCP server without using the 4o6RA.
+While this can cause errornous states in both the client and DHCP server and potentially even lead to misconfigrations that impact reachability, this is not seen as a security concern rather than a deloyment error.

-The legacy IPv4 client is not aware of this mechanism, however, even when 4o6 DHCP is used, the client does not have any control about the information provided by the Relay agent.
+More generally, the legacy IPv4 client is not aware of this mechanism, however, even when 4o6 DHCP is used, the client does not have any control about the information provided by the Relay agent.
 As such this change does not raise any additional security concerns.